SebastianSolisFenger/leaderBoard-Proto/README.md

-# Leaderboard
+# Leaderboard website

-> A Javascript to do list web app that keep track of actions or todos.
+> The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external [Leaderboard API service](https://www.notion.so/microverse/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3).

 ## Built With

-- Major languages: HTML & CSS
+- Major languages: Javascript, HTML & CSS.
 - Frameworks: none
-- Technologies used: Webpack
+- Technologies used: Webpack, Leaderboard API service.

 ## LIVE DEMO